 Do you like improvising, going with the flow, and planning your adventures based on how you feel?
 An unexpected trip to Cusco is the perfect opportunity for an exciting experience, allowing you to explore breathtaking landscapes and discover the magic of the Andes with every step.

 If you dream of reaching Machu Picchu through ancient routes, surrounded by towering mountains and vibrant nature, keep in mind that the most popular trails, such as the Inca Trail and Salkantay, tend to sell out quickly.
-But don’t worry—there are many other equally spectacular options that will let you enjoy a unique adventure, far from the crowds and with stunning scenery that will leave you in awe.
+But don’t worry—many other equally spectacular options will let you enjoy a unique adventure, far from the crowds and with stunning scenery that will leave you in awe.

 In this article, we present some of the best alternative routes to reach the Inca citadel, each with its own charm and challenge.
 Find your ideal route and embark on an unforgettable journey!